 Conclusion: What Is Your Recruiting Future?

 Recruiting efforts will have substantive effects on your company in the near future and the list of future responsibilities is growing.

 Your senior leadership will be expecting high-level analysis on all functions: including recruiting and HR.
-Not only will you need to account for your next phone call, but also the rate of retention and success.
+Not only will you need to account for your next phone call, but also the rate of retention, success, and the candidate experience.
 Your future recruiting efforts will integrate the objectives of your company and be locked into the heartbeat of the company, especially as employer branding takes on a great focus.

 The best recruiting teams are agile and adaptive.

 - How can your team engage these changes now?